 For the sake of spoilers, the above is all I can reveal about the film’s plot.
 I will state the film’s genre is a thriller with added sci-fi elements.
 As a plot, the film gets right into it.
 The audience is given a great understanding of what has just happened with Elizabeth.
-Elements such as arriving at her new home while still in her wedding dress is one example of minor details we are given for the sake of time.
-The film’s setup is excellent, and I honestly couldn’t fault it, but once Elizabeth begins to get bored, as an audience, we all know what’s coming.
-Based on Abbie Lee’s performance alone, I started to formulate ideas about the film’s twists, and one of my theories turned out to be correct.
-This was disappointing to me when the film is trying to build up a big mystery and suspense.
+Elements such as arriving at her new home while still in her wedding dress are one example of minor details we are given for the sake of time.
+The film’s setup is excellent, and I honestly couldn’t fault it, but as an audience member, we all know what’s coming once Elizabeth begins to get bored.
+Based on Abbie Lee’s performance alone, I started formulating ideas about the film’s twists, and one of my theories was correct.
+This disappointed me when the film tried to build up a big mystery and suspense.
 The film’s pace does tend to drag on in the 2nd act, during which I felt that the film wasn’t going in any solid direction.
-Thankfully this picks up in the third act when the plot attempts to bring more twists and turns and manages to regain some of my engagement.
-Because of the film’s direction, the film feels more of a slow-paced burn rather than a fast-paced, suspenseful thriller (even more so in the second act).
+Thankfully, this picks up in the third act when the plot attempts to bring more twists and turns and manages to regain some of my engagement.
+Because of the film’s direction, the film feels more like a slow-paced burn than a fast-paced, suspenseful thriller (even more so in the second act).

 While it makes sense to have Elizabeth as a leading character in this film, the performance from Abbie Lee is relatively average.
-I’ll clarify and say she isn’t horrible here, nor is she terrific, but it’s merely a performance that is nothing new when I compare it to other films with similar plots and setups.
+I’ll clarify and say she isn’t horrible here or terrific, but it’s merely a performance that is nothing new when I compare it to other films with similar plots and setups.
 A more enjoyable performance was given by Elizabeth’s Husband, played by Ciaran Hinds.
 His character continually arouses suspicions and gives off a somewhat “I’m evil” vibe whenever he is present on the screen.

-Visually I can see the director has attempted to be creative with the filming style.
+Visually, the director has attempted to be creative with the filming style.
 Some of these choices are stunning to look at visually.
 At certain moments, I can understand why the director takes the time to film long/extended scenes, and the style can be stunning to enjoy.
-At other times we have the use of split screens which is also a nice touch, but I didn’t feel that it was required, nor did I think it was used throughout the film to help build tension.
+At other times, we have the use of split screens, which is also a nice touch, but I didn’t feel that it was required, nor did I think it was used throughout the film to help build tension.
 The film’s overall look is also rather dark, and dark/intense colours such as red are used throughout the film too, which is fun to see.
 In the end, I feel some movie audiences will find pleasure in this style of filming and its style of direction.

-Overall, I found elements of enjoyment while watching Elizabeth Harvest, but in the end, as the credits rolled down, I felt the film didn’t provide features that were new or fresh.
+Overall, I found elements of enjoyment while watching Elizabeth Harvest, but in the end, as the credits rolled down, I felt the film didn’t provide new or fresh features.
 Some of these reasons relate to our leading actress.
-The film has a good setup, but its mysteries were either predictable or a little hard to accept.
-The film’s style is somewhat optimistic, but I feel it won’t be for everyone.
+The film has a good setup, but its mysteries are predictable or hard to accept.
+The film’s style is somewhat optimistic, but it won’t be for everyone.
 If you desire a slow-burning sci-fi film, this could be something you may find pleasure in.
-Elizabeth Harvest (2018) is Available on Shudder from August 2nd!